Him188/kotlin-jvm-blocking-bridge/README.md

 ## Supported compiler backends

-Kotlin compiler has two backends, one of which, `JVM`, is the legacy one and is going to be replaced with the new one, named `IR` (Intermediate Representation).
+Kotlin compiler has two backends, one of which, `JVM`, is the legacy one and is going to be replaced with the new one, named `IR` (Internal Representation).
 Currently, legacy `JVM` backend is used by default since it's more stable than the `IR`.

 This plugin supports both of them.